ghstahl/PingoConsole/README.md

 10. Modify your command project to suit.

 11. uninstall Pingo.JsonConverters.Commands and Pingo.TestCommands.

+  Unless you really want to keep them in there for their profound awesomeness.